Why You May Not Want To Settle Outside Of Court

 3. It gives you your day in court

-Going to trial gives you the opportunity to tell your story.
+Going to trial allows you to tell your story.
 It is the culmination of months or even years of preparation.
 When you’re involved in a legal matter, it can be an emotional time.
-Taking the case to trial may be an important part of telling your story and feeling like you have closure.
+Taking the case to trial may be an important part of telling your story and feeling closure.
 If being able to have your day in court is important to you, not settling the case is the way to have the opportunity to tell your story to a jury and the world.

 4. You can accept the risk